Adult & Returning Students: Enrollment Checklist

 In order to park on campus, you must obtain a parking permit from the Office of Safety & Security.

-To receive your permit you must bring the following with you to the security office:
+To receive your permit, you can submit the request online or, bring the following with you to the security office located in Donnelly Hall Room 201:

 - your Marist ID card